j-l-jones/makehuman2/README.md

 	python3 makehuman -V

 Do not wonder about the path for Windows, this is a special python sandbox to hold your %APPDATA%.
-Linux is more or less standard inside the .config folder.
+Linux is more or less standard inside the ~/.config folder.

+MacOS uses standard folder ~/Library/Application Support/MakeHuman.

 ##  Blender plugin